drandreaskrueger/chainhammer/quorum.md

 ### Much later repeat

-With newest chainhammer code (version [v24](https://gitlab.com/electronDLT/chainhammer/commit/69407bab63ca56fb62bae736c9cf3e6a7c32c6c0)), and with 10 multithreading workers, and with RPC calls instead of web3.contract calls, we are seeing around ~200 TPS now for raft consensus:
+With newest chainhammer code (version [v24](https://gitlab.com/electronDLT/chainhammer/commit/69407bab63ca56fb62bae736c9cf3e6a7c32c6c0)), and with 10 multithreading workers, and with RPC calls instead of web3.contract calls, and with 7nodes in the standard constellation version of the [quorum-examples-->raft](https://github.com/jpmorganchase/quorum-examples), we are seeing around ~200 TPS now for raft consensus:

 ```
 ./tps.py